juanqui66/FAB-Test-Issue/README.md

 Example with which reproduces the situation described in the 'current behavoir'

 It is based on a sideMenu type app, which has been added banner and interstitial display in the home.html and list.html pages.
-There is also code in their respective files home.ts and list.ts, in the ngOnInit method, where a service called advertising is used, which is in the file FAB-Test-Issue \ src \ classes \ services \ advertising- Service.ts.
+There is also code in their respective files home.ts and list.ts, in the ngOnInit method, where a service called advertising is used, which is in the file
+FAB-Test-Issue\src\clases\services\publicidad-service.ts.

 ### Current behavoir: